Giving Advice ESL Games, Activities and Worksheets

 ESL Should and Shouldn't Worksheet - Vocabulary Exercises: Identifying, Matching, Binary Choice, Gap-fill, Writing Sentences - Speaking Activity: Freer Practice - Pair Work - Pre-intermediate (A2) - 25 minutes

-Here is a comprehensive should and shoudn't worksheet to help students learn and practice giving advice with should and shouldn't.
+Here is a comprehensive should and shouldn't worksheet to help students learn and practice giving advice with should and shouldn't.
 Students begin by reading sentences about giving advice and answering three questions.
 Students then match problems with the correct advice.
-Next, students circle should or shouldn't in a set of sentences.
-After that, students move on to complete sentences with should or shouldn't.
-In pairs, students then read problems and write some advice in response to each one using should or shouldn't.
-Finally, students write down two problems of their own, ending with the question What should I do?
-Students then read their problems to their partner who gives them advice using should or shouldn't.
+Next, students circle should or shouldn't in sentences that give advice.
+After that, students complete advice with should or shouldn't and verbs from a box.
+Students then move on to read problems and write advice using should or shouldn't.
+Finally, students write down three problems of their own, ending with the question What should I do?
+Students then read their problems to their partner, who gives them advice using should or shouldn't.

 Should and Shouldn't Worksheet Preview